acenet-arc/introduction_to_cloud/_episodes/the-internet.md

 ## Layers of Networks

-Many of these local area networks exist around the world and the Internet connects these smaller networks together which is where the name Internet comes from, interconnected network (Internet).
+Many local area networks exist around the world and the Internet connects these smaller networks together which is where the name Internet comes from, interconnected network (Internet).

 ![interconnected networks](../fig/interconnected-networks.svg)